Nolden33/Porcelain-Hill/Information.md

 #### Social Media Page
 1) Band wants a page for their social medias. some people are not on social medias and they want a spot on their website where those people can follow their socail media posts.
 2) I think FaceBook and Instragram will be enough
+3) these posts will be paginated
-3) need to add this as a tab in the navbar
+4) need to add this as a tab in the navbar
-4) need to create a `Base` for the most recent FB and IG post on the Homepage.
+5) need to create a `Base` for the most recent FB and IG post on the Homepage (one for each site).

 ## Themes
 1) ALL .css FOR THIS PROJECT WILL GO IN THE App.css FILE.